 No added sugar: You’d be surprised at some of the hidden sugars in tomato sauces on the grocery store shelf.
 Some of the ingredients you may not even recognize as sugar, like cane juice crystals, rice syrup, and maltodextrin.

 Clean ingredients: If there are added ingredients, they’ve got to be clean – and healthy.
+I look for pasta-sauce perfection, with yummy clean-eating ingredients like fresh garlic (gotta love garlic) and olive oil.
+And you’ll want the closest-to-homemade flavor, too!
 Sometimes a good pasta sauce will have a little olive oil added for example, and that’s okay.
 It’s when you get inflammatory oils or oils that are hydrogenated added to the sauce that you’ve got to take a second look.
-Learn more about oils here, to be informed.

 Other nutritional factors: Watch the sodium content.
 The recommended intake of sodium per day in adults is 2300mg.
 But some jarred pasta sauces can have as much as 500mg per ½ cup serving!
 Keep an eye on the fat content (omega-3’s from olive oil are fine) in the sauce you buy.